dave-kennedy/Knockoff/README.md

     <p>
         Level: <input data-mapping="level" type="text">
     </p>

+When you change the value of an element that's bound to a property of your view model, that property will be updated accordingly.
+This is true the other way around too - when you change the value of a property that's bound to an element in your view, that element will be updated as well.

 You can have lots of elements that are bound to a single property of your view model.
 Just make sure you specify the property to bind to in the `data-mapping` attribute: